 Which free indie Steam games are truly complete with no paywall?

-All picks here are permanently free with the full core experience available.
+All picks here are currently free on Steam with the full core experience available.
 Some offer optional cosmetic or expansion packs, but you can finish and enjoy the base game without paying.

 How did you rank these free indie games?

 We focused on originality and design craft, then weighed fair access, polish, replay value, and active communities.
-Each pick is available on Steam and well reviewed within the last 18 months.
+Each pick is available on Steam and holds strong ratings from its player base.

 Is co-op available in any of these games?